CANADA STOCKS-TSX gains on upbeat earnings, Fed decision in focus

 The energy sector .SPTTEN climbed 1.0% following an over 2% rise in crude prices as the conflict in the Middle East remained in focus.
 O/R

-Shares of Canada Goose HoldingsGOOS.TO tumbled 10.3% after the luxury parka maker cut its annual sales forecast on weak demand in high-growth market China.

-First Quantum Minerals FM.TO extended declines for the third consecutive day, down 10.3% as uncertainty over the future of its key Panama copper mine led investors to cut their exposure.

-(Reporting by Khushi Singh in Bengaluru; Editing by Tasim Zahid and Shilpi Majumdar)
+(Reporting by Khushi Singh in Bengaluru; Editing by Shilpi Majumdar and Lisa Shumaker)

 ((Khushi.Singh@thomsonreuters.com;))